Wisconsin’s Fall Color is Spectacular

 Wisconsin Lake Superior Scenic Byway

 Crisp fall colors frame the views along the Bayfield Peninsula tour near the northern tip of Wisconsin.
-Start in Ashland at the Northern Great Lakes Visitors Center where an immersive series of exhibits detail the area's history and culture and have recently been updated with portable magnifiers, character recognition devices to translate text to audio, and conference microphone systems so that everyone can enjoy their visit to the fullest.
+Start in Ashland at the Northern Great Lakes Visitors Center.
+Here you can explore an immersive series of exhibits that detail the area's history and culture.
+And with portable magnifiers and devices that translate text to audio, everyone can enjoy their visit to the fullest.

 During your scenic fall driving tour, follow Hwy 13 and the Lake Superior shore north to Bayfield, Wisconsin's smallest city.
-Bayfield is also the gateway to the Apostle Islands National Lakeshore: 21 beautiful coastal islands and 12 miles of mainland that are home to six lighthouses, labyrinthine sea caves, terrific blue-water sailing, and some of the best sea kayaking in the world.
-Take a ferry to Madeline Island to visit Big Bay State Park and the Madeline Island Museum, a State Historical Society site where you can learn about the Ojibwe people and the settlers from all over who eventually came to call the island home.
+Bayfield is also the gateway to the Apostle Islands National Lakeshore: 21 beautiful coastal islands and 12 miles of mainland that are home to six lighthouses, labyrinthine sea caves, terrific blue-water sailing and some of the best sea kayaking in the world.
+Take the ferry to Madeline Island to visit Big Bay State Park and the Madeline Island Museum, a State Historical Society site where you can learn about the Ojibwe people and settlers from all over the world who eventually came to call the island home.

 Kettle Moraine Scenic Drive

-The Kettle Moraine Scenic Drive is a 115-mile ramble through oak, maple and aspen fall color in the 50,000 acres of the Kettle Moraine State Forest.
+The Kettle Moraine Scenic Drive is a 115-mile trip through colorful oak, maple and aspen in the 50,000 acres of the Kettle Moraine State Forest.

 The scenic fall drive traverses six Wisconsin counties; from Whitewater Lake in Walworth County to Elkhart Lake in Sheboygan County.
-The forests include much of the terminal moraine (where the last great glacier stopped 12,000 years ago) in south-central Wisconsin that left “kettles” or depressions in the landscape that range from small ponds to large valleys.
-This makes for many uniquely beautiful places to picnic, hike, camp, bike, swim and fish during your fall foliage road trip; don’t forget that picnic basket packed with the kids' favorites!
+The forests include much of the terminal moraine (where the last great glacier stopped 12,000 years ago) in South-Central Wisconsin that left “kettles” or depressions in the landscape that range from small ponds to large valleys, making for many uniquely beautiful places to picnic, hike, camp, bike, paddle and fish during your fall foliage road trip.

-Marked by distinctive green and white "Acorn" signs, the driving route ends near Greenbush and the Wade House, an 1844 stagecoach inn now operated by the Wisconsin Historical Society that includes one of the last water-powered mills of its kind in North America in working condition.
+Marked by distinctive green and white "Acorn" signs, the driving route ends near Greenbush and the Wade House, an 1844 stagecoach inn now operated by the Wisconsin Historical Society that includes one of the last working water-powered mills of its kind in North America.

 Insider tip: Check out our in-depth guide to the natural wonders of the Kettle Moraine State Forest.